 - How they can help during pregnancy, birth, and with the newborn

-- Your plans for going back to work or stay home
+- Your plans for going back to work or staying home

 - Your expectations of them